 If you choose a marketing agency to help your business with the new customers, growth, and success that you hope for, marketing guidelines are an absolute must.
 As I described above, there are really only upsides to having them in place: as the business owner, you are in charge of how you would like the agency to operate on your behalf.
 From the agency’s perspective, there is a greater likelihood of delighting the client, delivering on-time, and in-budget if expectations of the deliverables are understood from the outset.

-Marketing guidelines are a win-win, in my opinion.
+Small business marketing strategy guidelines are a win-win, in my opinion.
 This is why Take the Stairs doesn’t operate without them.
 Find out more from our website and why not book a discovery meeting with one of our consultants?
 It’s free, with no-obligation, and provides you with an action plan whether you decide to work with us or not.